 Section 4.
 Amendments to Constitution.
-The Legislature, whenever 2/3 of both Houses shall deem or, on and after December 5, 2018, 2/3 of the Legislature determines it necessary, may propose amendments to this Constitution; and when any amendments shall be so agreed upon, a resolution shall be passed and sent to the selectmen of the several towns, and the assessors of the several plantations, empowering and directing them to notify the inhabitants of their respective towns and plantations, in the manner prescribed by law, at the next biennial meetings in the month of November, or to meet in the manner prescribed by law for calling and holding biennial meetings of said inhabitants for the election of Senators and Representatives or, on and after December 5, 2018, Senators, on the Tuesday following the first Monday of November following the passage of said resolve, to give in their votes on the question, whether such amendment shall be made; and if it shall appear that a majority of the inhabitants voting on the question are in favor of such amendment, it shall become a part of this Constitution.
+The Legislature, whenever 2/3 of both Houses shall deemdetermine or, on or after December 3, 2014, 2/3 of the Legislature determines it necessary, may propose amendments to this Constitution; and when any amendments shall beare so agreed upon, a resolution shallmust be passed and sent to the selectmenmunicipal officers of the several towns; and the assessors of the several plantations; empowering and directing them to notify the inhabitants of their respective towns and plantations, in the manner prescribed by law, at the next biennial meetings in the month of November; or to meet in the manner prescribed by law for calling and holding biennial meetings of saidthose inhabitants for the election of Senators and Representatives or, on or after December 3, 2014, Senators, on the Tuesday following the first Monday of November following the passage of said resolve the resolution, to give in their votes on the question, whether such an amendment shallshould be made; and, if it shall appearappears that a majority of the inhabitants voting on the question are in favor of such an amendment, it shall become becomes a part of this Constitution.